1970–71 San Francisco Warriors season

-The 1970–71 NBA season was the Warriors' 25th season in the NBA and ninth in the San Francisco Bay Area.
+The 1970–71 San Francisco Warriors season was the Warriors' 25th season in the NBA and ninth in the San Francisco Bay Area.

 It was also the franchise's final season in San Francisco before relocating across the Bay to Oakland the following season.
 The team would not play in San Francisco full time until the 2019–20 NBA season.